tedneward/Azgaarnoth/Classes/Paladin.md

 This feature has no effect on undead and constructs.

 ## Fighting Style
-You adopt a particular style of fighting as your specialty.
+At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the [available styles](Fighter/Styles.md).
 You can't take a Fighting Style option more than once, even if you later get to choose again.
 In addition, Paladins also have the following styles available to them:

-### Blessed Warrior
+* **Blessed Warrior**
   You learn two cantrips of your choice from the cleric spell list.
 They count as paladin spells for you, and Charisma is your spellcasting ability for them.
 Whenever you gain a level in this class, you can replace one of these cantrips with another cantrip from the cleric spell list.

+## Martial Versatility
+Whenever you gain a level, you can replace a fighting style you know with another style available to your class.
+This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.

 ## Spellcasting
 By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.